makdosx/fud/README.md

 # fud
-Fud is a program upload and download files for one-time
+fud is a program upload and download files for one-time